joergmschulz/docker-dovecot/README.md

 # docker-dovecot
 lightweight alpine based dockerized dovecot, exim, rspamd environment

+In order to achieve scalabality the setup will be split accross 3 servers:

+    1 MX server, where most of the security features sit (exim-external) 1 SMTP relay, to allow users to send mails to the outside world (exim-internal) 1 Mailstore dovecot server, where the mailbox sits (imap) 1 RSPAM server.
+Also hosts clamav.
+If needed, you can add other, better virus scanners here.
+    1 redis server (for rspam and others)

 We expect users to login via their complete email address.
 Two conditions must be met:
 - must be memberOf the specified LDAP_group that entitles him to use mail at allowed
 - the user must be found by either the mail address or an gosaMailAlternateAddress (fusiondirectory specific, you might use other tokens)

 ## standard config Files
 see the directory install/
-some of the files will be modifid using below ARGS or values in .env
+some of the files will be modified using below ARGS or values in .env

 ## Ports